Chapter Three

 Henry cleared his throat uncomfortably.
 “Isn’t it bad luck for the bride to be seen by the groom before the wedding?”

 “I’m not superstitious,” she said.
 “Are you?”
-She glided over the floor to him, gave him a wink and a kiss on the cheek.
+She glided over the floor to him, then gave him a wink and a kiss on the cheek.

 Henry’s face turned a light shade of pink and he seemed to have trouble finding his voice.
 “Me, superstitious?” he croaked.
 To Indy he said, “I’ll just… meet you in the church.”
 He stumbled toward the door.